JakeMoe/LolnetStatus/README.md

   * Added NetworkHandler for ServerManager
   * Finished up main plugin logic to test base functionality
 * 0.4 - John Moe - 4 Jan 2019
-  * Fixed NetworkHander to actually do something with state info
+  * Fixed NetworkHandler to actually do something with state info
   * Updated scoreboard to include server state, and colourise the text
 * 0.5 - John Moe - 4 Jan 2019
   * Added space into scoreboard text